Finding The Best SEO/Marketing Provider For You

 A successful marketing campaign integrates these all.
-Best practice is to hire a marketing strategist to coordinate your entire campaign.
-Any client-centered firm can provide all of these services or can work with your existing providers to create an integrated campaign.
+The best practice is to hire a marketing strategist to coordinate your entire campaign.
+Any client-centered agency can provide all of these services or can work with your existing providers to create an integrated campaign.
 For example, clients come to us often with a web designer they love or a blogger that they enjoy working with.
 We include them onto our team for their account, and thus integrate their marketing into one whole.

 HIRE A STRATEGIST FOR YOUR MARKETING, NOT A TECHNICIAN

 To relieve yourself of the burdens of marketing your business you’ll need to hire yourself a marketing strategist.
 An integrated marketing campaign requires having someone to manage it.
 Your needs have to be determined, research must be done on your keywords and market, your current online presence must be analyzed, a strategy needs to be set, and then the initiatives need to be implemented.
 If you only hire technicians, let’s say a web designer or a blog writer or an SEO guy, then you only have the last of those steps fulfilled.

 Using an analogy… hiring a marketing strategist or consultant buys you an orchestra leader.
 Without hiring someone to orchestrate the many contributors to the marketing effort, you will have to do it.

 When hiring an agency to provide marketing services for you, ask them how they intend to orchestrate your total campaign.
 Who is the conductor?
 How many members in the orchestra?
 Can you bring your own musicians? (your web designer or blogger, for example).

 DON’T UNDER INVEST

 The best investment is not the lowest investment.
 The value in increased revenues of having a top position in the search engines more than justifies the cost of the marketing campaign.